 If it is difficult to insert the hearing aid into your ear, put a few drops of baby oil on your finger.
 Then gently rub your finger in and around your ear canal so as to spread the oil over the ear and into the opening of the ear canal.
 The baby oil lubricates the skin and helps the hearing aid slip on easily.

 You can also put a tiny amount of baby oil on the hearing aid before you insert it.
 But be sure to keep the oil well away from the opening of the sound tube.
-As was discussed here two weeks ago, you do not want to occlude the “sound opening” of the hearing aid.
+As was discussed a few weeks ago, you do not want to occlude the “sound opening” of the hearing aid.

 Insertion and Removal of Hearing Aids